zemian/firepage/readme.md

 ```
 {
-    "title": "My Project",          /* Use to display the HTML title and Admin logo text. */
+    "title": "Mark Notes",          /* Use to display the HTML title and Admin logo text. */
-    "admin_password": "mysecret",   /* Password to enter into admin area. */
+    "admin_password": "",           /* Set to non empty to required password to enter into admin area. */
-    "max_menu_levels": 2,           /* Max number of depth level to list for menu links (sub-folders). */
+    "max_menu_levels": 3,           /* Max number of depth level to list for menu links (sub-folders). */
-    "default_ext": ".markdown",     /* File extension to manage.
-All else are ignore. */
+    "default_ext": ".md",           /* Content file extensions allowed to be manage. */
-    "default_notes_dir": "docs",    /* Specify the root dir for note files.
+    "default_notes_dir": "",        /* Specify the root dir for note files.
 Blank means current dir. */
-    "default_note": "home.md",      /* Default page to load in a notes dir. */
+    "default_note": "readme.md",    /* Default page to load in a notes dir. */
-    "root_menu_label": "DOCS"       /* Set a value to be displayed as root menu label */
+    "root_menu_label": ""           /* Set a value to be displayed as root menu label. */
 }
 ```